julianlucasvb/julianlucasvb/README.md

 # Hey there 👋

 My name is Julian Vilas Boas, I,m from Brazil I'm a network analyst is a cybersecurity and pentest student.
-- 📍 From RS living in Patrocínio-MG
+- 📍 Living in Patrocínio-MG
 - 💻 Network analyst and Pentester
 - 🌈 share experiences with other professionals, while having a good chat about information technology career [TecnoHacking Podcast](https://anchor.fm/tecnohacking-podcast)